 - Ensure your customer contracts are GDPR compliant

-- Make someone in your organization responsible for data protection and privacy
+- Make someone in your organisation responsible for data protection and privacy

 - Consider whether you need to appoint a Data Protection Officer – check out the ICO’s guidance for more info